 While the current situation seems very unfair and tragic, the death of George Floyd could serve as a catalyst for equality not just in terms of police injustice.
 Political, legal, financial, and other sectors of the US economy are being brought under scrutiny.
 Ultimately, it will lead to a fairer and more equal environment for all US citizens.

-As a US citizen, you can support this movement in order to bring it to a better place and to assist a group that is clearly and obviously at a social disadvantage.
+As a US citizen, you can support this movement to bring it to a better place and to assist a group that is clearly and obviously at a social disadvantage.
 And the outlook is not all grim, as sales are increasing and the economy is set to stabilize over the coming weeks and months.